Rhenium compounds

 Rhenium compounds are compounds formed by the transition metal rhenium (Re).
-Rhenium can form in many oxidation states, and compounds are known for every oxidation state from -3 to +7 except +2, although the oxidation states +7, +6, +4, and +2 are the most common.
+Rhenium can form in many oxidation states, and compounds are known for every oxidation state from −3 to +7 except −2, although the oxidation states +7, +4, and +3 are the most common.
 Rhenium is most available commercially as salts of perrhenate, including sodium and ammonium perrhenates.
 These are white, water-soluble compounds.
-Tetrathioperrhenate anion [ReS4]− is possible.
+The tetrathioperrhenate anion [ReS4]− is possible.

 Chalcogenides

 Oxides

 Rhenium(IV) oxide (or rhenium dioxide) is an oxide of rhenium, with the formula ReO2.
 This gray to black crystalline solid is a laboratory reagent that can be used as a catalyst.
 It adopts the rutile structure.
 It forms via comproportionation: